 Hair loss can be due to age, heredity, specific medical conditions, hormonal imbalances, medications, or due to how a person cares for their hair.
-Hair loss affects women, men and children.
+Hair loss affects women, men, and children.

 What Are The Most Common Types Of Hair Loss In Men And Women?

 If you begin to see thin spots on your scalp or bald patches, you could be suffering from a common hair loss medical condition.
 The onset of hair loss could be due to many factors some of which are:

-- Male-pattern baldness is the most common cause of hair loss in men as they typically have inherited the trait.
+Male-pattern baldness is the most common cause of hair loss in men as they typically have inherited the trait.

 - Cicatricial (scarring) alopecia – this disorder is rare as it destroys a person’s hair follicles.
 Scar tissue then forms which blocks growth of new hair follicles.

 - Central centrifugal cicatricial (scarring) alopecia – this condition is seen most often in African American women.
 It starts in the center of the scalp and progresses outward.

 How Is Hair Loss Treated?

-If you have tried popular over-the-counter treatments; such as, minoxidil (found in hair care products) to hand-held laser/light sources (found in brushes and other devices) but are still experiencing hair loss, schedule a consultation with a BAXT CosMedical® dermatologist.
+If you have tried popular over-the-counter treatments, such as, minoxidil (found in hair care products) to hand-held laser/light sources (found in brushes and other devices) but are still experiencing hair loss, schedule a consultation with a BAXT CosMedical® dermatologist.